All Episodes

 So there we go.

-So basically what happened was the state was uh wiretapping phones, right?
+So basically, what happened was the state was wiretapping phones, right?

-They had uh he said a court authorized intercept, but that basic that's a fancy way of saying a title three or a wire like a uh tapping phones, right?
+They had a, you said a court authorized intercept, but that's a fancy way of saying a Title III or a wire, like tapping phones, right?

 So now it makes sense.

-And since then we've uh as I stated before, recovered several cell phones and had investigation, other narcotics investigations, fire investigations, um investigation of South Carolina that's tied to Broward were photographs of deputies were sent with my name attached to it.
+And since then, we've, as I stated before, recovered several cell phones and had investigation, other narcotics investigations, firearms investigations, an investigation in South Carolina that was tied to Broward where photographs of deputies were sent with my name attached to it.

-People trying to figure out who I am, what I look like.
+People trying to figure out who I am, what I looked like.

 Thank you, sir.